Your trusted online source of car radio codes

 Our radio decoding service covers many of the car stereo units fitted to NISSAN vehicles.

 - Nissan Connect SAT-NAV: When this system needs a code and has 'locked' you out because of 3 wrong entries, you should see a "system locked" message on screen and then a box containing a 'device number', 'serial number' and date.
-We require all this information, plus the vehicle's VIN and registered owner's name (UK REGISTERED VEHICLES ONLY).
+We require all this information, plus the vehicle's VIN and registered owner's name.

 Our service is personal, not automated.
-So if you are not sure which numbers to give, provide us with all you see on the outside of the casing or screen which you can later email to us after we get in touch.
+So if you are not sure which numbers to give, provide us with all you see, or take a clear picture of the casing or screen which you can later email to us after we get in touch.
 We will check the details for you.